learn-co-curriculum/cssi-prework-python-dictionaries/README.md

           if city_stat==desired_stat_type:
             print city_info[desired_city][city_stat]
 ```
-There is another way to filter through dictionaries, that we won't quite touch on here.

 ## Conclusion
-Remember dictionaries are just like lists but rather than having and index (0,1,2,3) you have keys for each value.
-Dictionaries become extremely important when wanting to create and store large amounts of data of varying types.
+Remember dictionaries are just like lists but rather than having an index (0,1,2,3) you have keys for each value.
+Dictionaries become extremely important when we want to create and store large amounts of data of varying types.